-Nowadays, the image of the Wall Street traders is making tectonic shifts in our minds.
+Nowadays, the image of Wall Street traders is making tectonic shifts in our minds.
 Gone are the days when we used to picture experienced professionals working their way up to the top.

 As per them, the analysis helps detect the probabilities and makes it easy to act upon strategically, thereafter.
-This is, as per the experts the supposed best way to success.
+This is, as per the experts the supposed best way to succeed.

-In other words the young Wall Street traders seem to take over the stock market with sheer academic prowess.
+In other words, the young Wall Street traders seem to take over the stock market with sheer academic prowess.

 But let’s not conclude to anything just yet.
 Also, there’s no concrete proof that mathematics cannot assist in analyzing market strategies, effectively.

-Statisticians has pointed out an important clear distinction which states that no mathematical model can predict the future.
+Statisticians have pointed out an important clear distinction which states that no mathematical model can predict the future.
 No matter if it’s framed by the most intellectual mathematicians.

 It is a fact that when a person uses mathematics to analyze a real-world situation there is always some kind of assumption behind it.